Ice Castles open Friday near Lake Geneva

-After a polar vortex-chilled, six-week run earlier this year on the Riviera Beach in the heart of Lake Geneva, the upcoming Ice Castles frozen and illuminated ice extravaganza will move about seven miles northwest to the edge of Lake Como.
+After a polar vortex-chilled, six-week run last year on the Riviera Beach in the heart of Lake Geneva, the upcoming Ice Castles frozen and illuminated ice extravaganza will move about seven miles northwest to the edge of Lake Como.

 The castles – the opening date of which will depend, as always, on the weather but the project is around Jan.
 31 or the first week in February – will be built at the Geneva National Resort & Club, where ample space will allow the structures to expand and to accommodate the kinds of crowds the spectacle draws, even when temperatures dip below zero.

 "Our partnership with Geneva National Resort will allow us to create an even bigger castle with more interactive features and magical elements," Ice Castles LLC CEO Ryan Davis told the Lake Geneva Regional News.

 The newspaper noted that a plan to move the castles to a site about a half-mile from Riviera Beach, near Lake Geneva's Dunn Field, drew opposition and failed.

 Disclaimer: Please note that Facebook comments are posted through Facebook and cannot be approved, edited or declined by OnMilwaukee.com.
 The opinions expressed in Facebook comments do not necessarily reflect those of OnMilwaukee.com or its staff.